• Print

 Tricks for writing: book darts

-But then, I love books and it’s really not nice to mark up books that aren’t yours (friends, libraries, etc).
-If I had a better way I’d use it, I just didn’t know of one.
+But then, I love books and want them to last.
+It’s really not nice to mark up books that aren’t yours (but are owned by friends or libraries).
+If I had a better way I’d have used it, I just didn’t know of one.
 So when I showed my brother-in-law a particular good book (with my folds on every other page) his eyes lit up.
 That Christmas I was gifted a set of book darts.

 Book darts are small arrow shaped strips of metal that you can place on pages to mark a passage.
 They are easy to use, easy to remove, and do zero damage to books.
 It’s a great paper clip-esque design: minimal and clever.